stephane-klein/playground-postgresql-walg/alpine/README.md

 This folder contains the Debian version.

 Project status: this is a draft in work in progress.
-I'm blocked by this issue https://github.com/wal-g/wal-g/issues/611

 ```
 $ docker-compose build wal-g